titan/htll/README.md

     (in child parent)

-`child` presents what and how we want to layout interface.
+`child` represents what and how we want to layout interface.
 Usually, `child` is a advanced primitive, but it can be any primitives(except the top-level primitive) or any views.

-`parent` presents where we want to layout interface.
+`parent` represents where we want to layout interface.
 General, we take “self.view” as our canvas, it's the root view of a view controller.
 If you want to layout in a subview of "self.view", you can replace it as you wish.